mark2devel/mark2/README.md

 * Back up your map and server log when the server stops
 * Print a random message at an interval, e.g. '[SERVER] Lock your chests with /lock'
 * Respond to user commands, e.g. '<Notch> !teamspeak' could `msg Notch Join our teamspeak server at xyz.com`

-see INSTALL.md for requirements and installation instructions

-see USAGE.md for details on how to use mark2